chantastic/sites/chan.dev/src/posts/a-non-comprehensive-guide-to-yaml-for-folks-who-like-json-just-fine.md

 I don't know precisely which humans YAML is friendly to but I'm not one of them.

-And it looks like the people who run in my circles are also exempt.
+And it looks like the people who run in my circles are also excluded.

 {% tweet 'https://twitter.com/chantastic/status/1359601176434544640?s=20' %}

 ## Mapping to JSON

-Between Eleventy, GitHub Actions, and recent forey into serverless, I'm using a lot more YAML.
+Between Eleventy, GitHub Actions, and recent a forey into serverless, I'm using a more YAML.
+And I don't understand it.

 This is mapping for my JSON-acquainted brain.